vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 | Oct 2024 | 700 | 11.7% | — |

 **Key finding:**
-Return/reactivation behavior is remarkably stable across cohorts, staying in the ~11–13% range.
+Repeat purchase activity is remarkably stable across cohorts, staying in the ~11–13% range.
 This suggests that repeat engagement is consistent over time rather than being driven by specific cohort anomalies.

 **What this actually means:**
 - There is **no strong cohort decay pattern visible in the available data**